PULKITMAN/Segment-Illuminator-Developing-a-7-segment-Display-Driver/README.md

 # VSDsquadron-mini-internship
 RISC-V Research Internship.

-## Using a RISC-V simulator, write a C program to count the sum of all numbers from 1 to n.
+## Task - 1 -> Using a RISC-V simulator, write a C program to count the sum of all numbers from 1 to n.

 ## Writing a C code to count sum of numbers from 1 to n
 1. I started by opening Terminal and creating and opening a new C file in Leafpad and named it as sum1ton.c .
 I wrote the code in it as shown in below image.